dechairman/MyInotify/README.md

 # MyInotify
-basic implementation of the Linux Inotify API
+Basic implementation of the Linux Inotify API